$\gamma$-weakly $\theta$-up-concavity: A Unified Framework for Non-Convex Optimization Beyond DR-Submodular and OSS

 \section{Abstract}

-Optimizing monotone non-convex functions is a fundamental challenge across machine learning and combinatorial optimization.
+Optimizing non-convex functions is a fundamental challenge across machine learning and combinatorial optimization.
 We introduce and study $\gamma$-weakly $\theta$-up-concavity, a novel first-order condition that characterizes a broad class of such functions.
-This condition provides a powerful unifying framework, strictly generalizing both DR-submodular functions and One-Sided Smooth (OSS) functions.
+This condition provides a powerful unifying framework, strictly generalizing both DR-submodular and One-Sided Smooth (OSS) functions while capturing broader forms of scale-dependent curvature, including accumulating-then-diminishing returns and flat-start behavior.
 Our central theoretical contribution demonstrates that $\gamma$-weakly $\theta$-up-concave functions are upper-linearizable: for any feasible point, we can construct a linear surrogate whose gains provably approximate the original non-linear objective.
-This approximation holds up to a constant factor, namely the approximation coefficient, dependent solely on $\gamma$, $\theta$, and the geometry of the feasible set.
+A key technical contribution is a nonuniform upper-linearization argument yielding approximation coefficients that depend explicitly on the curvature parameters and the geometry of the feasible region.
 This linearizability yields immediate and unified approximation guarantees for a wide range of problems.
 Specifically, we obtain unified approximation guarantees for offline optimization as well as static and dynamic regret bounds in online settings via standard reductions to linear optimization.
-Moreover, our framework recovers the optimal approximation coefficient for DR-submodular maximization and significantly improves existing approximation coefficients for OSS optimization, particularly over matroid constraints.
+Moreover, our framework recovers the optimal approximation coefficient for DR-submodular maximization and improves existing approximation coefficients for OSS optimization, particularly over matroid constraints.